 Deciding which services to offer your childcare clients can seem simple, full and or part-time right?

-Well, just like superstores offer many more products than small boutiques and bring in more clients, you may find having more services to offer your clients can lead to more childcare enrollment.
+Well, that’s not how the superstores do it.
+They offer many more products than small boutiques and bring in more clients simply because they have more.
+Likewise, you may find having more services to offer your clients can lead to more childcare enrollment.

 When I started my childcare, I thought the same thing.
 I mean what else was there other than Full or Part-time childcare?
 I soon found out.